 1) Paid researchers; 2) Public records requests; 3) Crowdsourced data.

-Out of the 6,900 documents we have on June 15, 2015 around 85 percent have been submitted by researchers we pay to log data.
-Column Q lists who logged the data.
+Out of the 6,900 documents we have on June 15, 2015, around 85 percent have been submitted by researchers we pay to log data.

 When an incident is reported by a volunteer—the crowd—every fact presented is compared to published media reports or public records to verify its accuracy.
 This information from any source–a hometown newspaper, for example–and submitted it through our form.
 Once submitted, it goes to a separate spreadsheet, where we verify its information against media sources.